Get News & Updates Directly To Your Inbox

 Legumes are filling, healthy and full of protein, but they’re also high in carbs.
 They include black beans, fava beans, lima beans, lentils and peas.

-Try some portion-control tricks.
-It’s a secret of healthy eating, says WebMD.
-These tips can help you avoid some common portion-size problems:
+Try some of these portion-control tricks.
+They can help you avoid some common portion-size pitfalls:

 Pay attention to what you eat — and how much.
 Make slow changes.
 Before long, your healthier eating will become a habit.
 Those new habits can be the path to better health.